How to seek testing for COVID-19 according to state health departments

 Kentucky

+- Tests can be conducted by the state division of laboratory services and commercial labs.

+- The Department for Public Health must approve of all tests done by the state lab and is prioritizing cases with the greatest need for evaluation from a public health standpoint.

-- For information about coronavirus in Kentucky, check the Kentucky Department of Public Health’s coronavirus website.
+- For more coronavirus information, call the Kentucky coronavirus hotline at 1-800-722-5725 or visit the Kentucky Department for Public Health's website.

-- NBC News has reached out to the department with additional questions about testing and is awaiting a response.

 Louisiana